Categories

 MP Responses

-Dear […],
+Dear George,

-In November 2020, the then Prime Minister, Boris Johnson, announced that the sale of new petrol and diesel cars in the United Kingdom would be phased out by 2030 and that all new cars and vans would be zero emission by 2035.
-This target has the support of both the Government and the Opposition.
+In November 2020 the Government announced that the sale of new petrol and diesel cars in the UK would be phased out by 2030 and all new cars and vans would be zero emission by 2035.
+Although I respect that you may disagree with this position, I support this target.
+Decarbonising our transport sector is one of the most pressing challenges that we face as a nation.

 The evidence is clear that transport is our country’s largest emitting sector, responsible for 24% of the UK’s total emissions in 2020.
-While it is true that motorcycles are less polluting than other combustion engine vehicles, there were over 1.4 million motorcycles licensed in 2020 and the Department for Transport has stated that it “does not want to see them remaining fossil fuelled as the rest of the vehicle fleet cleans up.”
+While motorcycles are less polluting than other combustion engine vehicles, there were over 1.4 million motorcycles licensed in 2020 and the Department for Transport has stated that it “does not want to see them remaining fossil fuelled as the rest of the vehicle fleet cleans up.”
 It points out that zero emission powered light vehicles are a clean and efficient way of getting around and can reduce congestion, air, and noise pollution from transport.

 Thank you once again for contacting me about this issue.